The Aztecs in Mexico

 Spain conquers the American West

 During the 1600s, Spain took over more land both north and south of Mexico.
 In the north, they conquered the Pueblo people and the Apache in Texas, some of the Ute and the Paiute, and the California natives as far north as Los Angeles and then San Francisco.
 So Spain ruled most of the American West.
 In the south, they took over all of Central America.
-In the 1700s, many Asian people also came, from China and the Philippines.
+In the 1700s, many Asian people also came to Mexico, from China and the Philippines.

 Mexico fights for independence